-My research examines naturally occurring, video/audio-recorded social interactions in a variety of settings: ordinary conversations between family and friends, doctor-patient interactions conducted with the help of language interpreters, and conversations among co-workers at workplaces.
+My research examines naturally occurring, video/audio-recorded social interactions in a variety of settings: ordinary conversations between family and friends, doctor-patient interactions conducted with the help of language interpreters, conversations among co-workers at workplaces, and interactions between psychiatrists and people suffering from mental illnesses.
 I use the methodology of Conversation Analysis (CA) to conduct research on talk in Russian and English languages, as well as bilingual Russian-English conversations.
 Broadly, I am interested in examining how members of different cultural and language communities pursue mutual understanding and construct interpersonal relationships in and through social interaction.
-I am currently researching everyday interactions in Russian American immigrant families as well as interactions in mental health settings.
+I am currently researching various conversational activities in Russian American immigrant families, Russian-language specific conversational practices, as well as interactions in mental health settings.

 For more information on Conversation Analysis (CA) at Rutgers, visit our Rutgers University Conversation Analysis Lab (RUCAL)